 iZZY iZVNE: First of all, I wanted to write there something that is connected to your culture.
 It was my pleasure to connect my style with other forms of art.
 One of the poems impressed me most of all, it was totally clear that it is written by a deeply introverted person, who can find inspiration in being alone, in silence, in every ray of light.
 It was an inspiration and for me too.

 And!
-I always say that if God exists, then he is a guy with a very dark humour.
+I always say that if God exists, then he is a guy with very dark humour.
 Everything that happened during the project is the confirmation.
-From the beginning I was burning with the idea to make in Bucharest a wall as big as possible.
+From the beginning, I was burning with the idea to make in Bucharest a wall as big as possible.
 Sometimes I thought that the organizers hate me ☺.
 And during the week of painting the wall, God was always giving us different unexpected difficulties, to show that my dreams are not sugar.
 I am very thankful to the organizers, who proudly resolved all the issues and helped me with their positive minds.
 I like to remember all those moments, it was funny.

 f: As you know, on the Un-hidden Bucharest map people can find your mural and other street art pieces as well.
 If you were to paint a new mural, where on this map would it be?